Test in production without watermarks.

 Imports IronBarCode

-A 500 by 500 pixel graphic is produced utilizing a medium level of error correction, and is then saved to a file location using the SaveAsPng
+This code produces a 500 by 500 pixel graphic using a medium level of error correction, and then saves it to a file location using the SaveAsPng

 method.